kojenov/serial/README.md

-# serial
+# Insecure deserialization labs

-Java deserialization examples
+See the directories